-Thai red curry and roasted pumpkin are a match made in heaven; the warm spices perfectly complement sweet pumpkin for a hearty, comforting soup that I could eat every day of the week.
+Thai red curry and roasted pumpkin are a match made in heaven.
+Warm spices perfectly complement sweet pumpkin for a hearty, comforting soup that I could eat every day of the week.
 (We had it for four meals last week, so I can testify to that!)

 The crispy tofu alone is another reason to make this soup ASAP – it’s addictive and relatively simple.
-If you’re not vegan or vegetarian, you could top this with shredded chicken for a bit of extra protein, but honestly, even our meat-eating family members enjoyed the crispy tofu, so perhaps you can get everyone on board for a meatless Monday!
+If you’re not vegan or vegetarian, you could top this with shredded chicken for a bit of extra protein.
+Honestly, though, even our meat-eating family members enjoyed the crispy tofu.
+Maybe you can get everyone on board for a meatless Monday!
 For a heartier meal, you can also serve with white rice or rice noodles.

 Alternatively, you can just make this Vegan Pumpkin Mac and Cheese the next day!Print